PSYCH 716 : Social Psychology and Interpersonal Processes

 Workload Expectations

 This course is a standard 15-point course and students are expected to spend 10 hours per week involved in each 15-point course that they are enrolled in.
-For each week of this course, you can expect 2-3 hours of lectures, 1-2 hours of reading and thinking about the content, and 6 hours of work on assignments.
+For each week of this course, you can expect 2-3 hours of in-person class seminars and activities, 1-2 hours of reading and thinking about the content, and 6 hours of work on assignments.

 Delivery Mode